andrewmcconville/stack-vote-live/README.md

 # stack-vote-live
-Vote on which Stack Overflow answer is the correct answer This project is an adventure in Angular 2, Firebase and RxJS Observables
+Vote on which Stack Overflow answer is the correct answer Testing out Angular 4, Firebase, AngularFire 2 and RxJS Observables